brandur/sorg/content/drafts/ruby-scale.md

 ## I've already heard it's slow (#slow)

-Ruby _is_ slow and resource intensive, but that's not what we're going to talk about today.
-You can scale Ruby services to take more traffic by throwing more hardware at them.
-They may be more expensive than other solutions, but they're tenable.
+Ruby _is_ slow and resource intensive, but this is less of a problem than you'd think.
+Many production apps spend an inordinate amount of time waiting on database calls and other I/O, so improvements to the program's structure and efficiency will yield better result than rewriting in a new language.
+Capacity can also often be addressed by throwing more hardware at the problem; it's more expensive, but not unreasonable when compared to the cost of engineering time.

-I'm talking about problems of organizational scale; how the language itself starts to break down once you have a service that's taking a lot of traffic or one that's being modified by a lot of engineers.
+What I want to focus on are problems of organizational scale; how the language itself starts to break down once you have a service that's taking a lot of traffic, or one that's being modified by a lot of engineers.

 ## Beyond the shell script (#beyond-the-shell-script)